engworkshop/clock-driver-board/README.md

 - [Arduino IDE](https://www.arduino.cc/en/software), if you do not already have it
 - Earle Philhower’s [Raspberry Pi Pico RP2040 processor Arduino core](https://arduino-pico.readthedocs.io/en/latest/) using the Arduino Boards Manager
 - SparkFun’s [DS3234 RTC library](https://github.com/sparkfun/SparkFun_DS3234_RTC_Arduino_Library) for Arduino

+## 6.&nbsp;&nbsp; Operation

+The pushbuttons move the clock hands clockwise or counterclockwise.
+Pushing a button momentarily causes the minute hand to move one minute.
+Pressing and holding a button moves the minute hand continuously.